develax/RazorExpress/docs/ErrorsHandling.md

-# Errors handling in Razor-Express
+# Debugging & Errors handling in Razor-Express

+## Debugging view templates
+(documentation in progress)

+## Errors handling

 Let's consider a minimum example of the Express web-server application which tries to render a view with incorrect HTML.
 > This exapmle is included into the [RazorExpressExamples](https://github.com/DevelAx/RazorExpressExamples) repository as [error-handling-1.js](https://github.com/DevelAx/RazorExpressExamples/blob/master/error-handling-1.js).